PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/steps/02_SR_Enable.md

     prefix-sid index <INDEX>
 ```

-Due to the SRGB range config has been changed, the BGP's labels have to be re-programmed as per the new range with `process restart bgp`.
+Since the SRGB-range-config has been changed, the BGP's labels have to be re-programmed as per the new range, commit `process restart bgp`.

 ---